Time 100: Selection criteria

 In 2000, Times editors identified "three rather distinct qualities" when choosing people to be listed.
 Times editor-at-large Michael Elliott wrote:

 First there were those who came to their status by means of a very public possession of power.
-President George W. Bush is the pre-eminent example others, though they are rarely heard from in public, nonetheless have a real influence on the great events of our time.
-Think of Ali Husaini Sistani, the Grand Ayatullah of Iraq's Shi'ites, who in effect has a veto on plans to transfer power from those who occupy his country to its people.
+President George W. Bush is the pre-eminent example.
+Others, though they are rarely heard from in public, nonetheless have a real influence on the great events of our time.
+Think of Ali Husaini Sistani, the Grand Ayatullah [sic] of Iraq's Shi'ites, who in effect has a veto on plans to transfer power from those who occupy his country to its people.
 Still others affect our lives through their moral example.
 Consider Nelson Mandela's forgiveness of his captors and his willingness to walk away from the South African presidency after a single term.

 For the 2007 list, managing editor Richard Stengel clarified that the Time 100 focused on the most influential people rather than the hottest, most popular, or most powerful people.
 He said:

 Influence is hard to measure, and what we look for is people whose ideas, whose example, whose talent, whose discoveries transform the world we live in.
 Influence is less about the hard power of force than the soft power of ideas and example.
 Yes, there are Presidents and dictators who can change the world through fiat, but we're more interested in innovators like Monty Jones, the Sierra Leone scientist who has developed a strain of rice that can save African agriculture.
 Or heroes like the great chess master Garry Kasparov, who is leading the lonely fight for greater democracy in Russia.
 Or Academy Award-winning actor George Clooney who has leveraged his celebrity to bring attention to the tragedy in Darfur.